dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - Discussed with Aunt about Dad's health condition
 - Research how to get back to China
 - Research how to install home security system
-- Contact Community Center about nursary arrangements
+- Contact Community Center about nursery arrangements

 ## 2021-04-26

 - Researched assets inheritance related topics

 - [HEXAGONMI](#hexagonmi)
-  - Reviewed source cocdes from Shararoz related with Edit Position Geometry Sets
+  - Reviewed source codes from Shararoz related with Edit Position Geometry Sets
-  - Attendeed meeting with Shaharoz and Muhammad related with Edit Position Geometry Sets
+  - Attended meeting with Shaharoz and Muhammad related with Edit Position Geometry Sets
   - Prepared training material for FTIUnitTesting

 ## 2021-04-27